 What's the harm in employees using personal email for work purposes?
 Plenty: privacy violations, disrupting legal compliance, potential for data theft, and more.
 This WOOF! article documents the risks, and gives you some ways to stop employees from using personal email at work.

 August 26, 2013

 10 Ways BYOD Threatens Network Security AND Your Private Data

 How dangerous is BYOD?
 We know of 10 ways employees using personal devices risks network security and your data's privacy.
 You'll also find several ways to protect against privacy threats...and none require overhauling the network.

 May 30, 2013

 Time to Secure Your Network?
 Part 2: The Very Real Threat of Cyber Espionage

-We often think of cyber-thieves as a Hollywood archetype.
+We often think of cybercriminals as a Hollywood archetype.
 But they're very real, and very damaging.
-Cyber-espionage is running rampant, gigabytes of private data stolen every day.
+Cyber-espionage is running rampant, threatening thousands of businesses every day.
 Read about where cyber-espionage comes from, how it works & and what you can do to stop it.

 April 09, 2013